 Teachers are not to solicit donations from parents or businesses without principal approval.
 Requesting donations from parents or businesses should be done on a limited basis.

 Dress

-Staff members are expected to maintain a professional appearance and dress appropriate to their particular assignment (sweats, yoga pants, t-shirts, and shorts are not appropriate).
+Staff members are expected to maintain a professional appearance and dress appropriate to their particular assignment.
 Staff members should serve as role models in grooming and appearance for students.
-Jeans are appropriate if they are in good condition (no rips, tears, frayed bottoms) and are worn with a nice top.
-No facial piercings will be permitted that are distracting to students or staff.